digital-land/digital-land/content/project/developer-contributions/index.md

 This page documents the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works) for developing a format for representing developer contributions as data.

-You can us improve the format by:
+You can help us improve the format by:

 * participating in the discussion on our [GitHub issues](https://github.com/digital-land/digital-land/issues?q=is%3Aissue+is%3Aopen+label%3Adeveloper-contributions)
 * making comments using our [feedback form](https://docs.google.com/forms/d/1pvblp8l4ODFmv91yyktArGaiskVnJgFcWDCYBBRgc2A/edit)